-The introduction to the Glossary stresses that, as a general rule, the definition of a term extends to its various parts of speech and closely related words, unless these are separately defined with a special meaning (thus the definition of inspection extends to inspect or inspected, but not to inspector).
+The introduction to the Glossary stresses that, as a general rule, the definition of a term extends to derived forms of the terms defined in the Glossary, unless these are separately defined with a special meaning (thus the definition of inspection extends to inspect or inspected, but not to inspector).
 The basic Glossary term is, by preference, a singular noun.

-For details on the terms that are on the TPG work programme or the List of topics for IPPC standards for revision or deletion (including pending terms) refer to the List of topics for IPPC standards available publicly in languages on the IPP2.
-For background information on the rationale for the proposed revision or deletion, refer to the TPG work programme available in the TPG reports3.
+For details on the terms that are on the TPG work programme or the List of topics for IPPC standards for addition, revision or deletion (including pending terms) refer to the List of topics for IPPC standards available publicly in languages on the IPP2.
+For background information on the rationale for the proposed additions, revisions or deletions, refer to the TPG work programme available in the TPG reports3 or in the document "Draft [YEAR] Amendments to ISPM 5" as sent for consultation by the SC.